Grilled Fish (Perfect Filets!)

-- The fish should be white and flakey when you test it with the end of a paring knife.
-Using a metal spatula remove from the grill.
+- The fish should be white and flaky when tested with a paring knife and reach an internal temperature of 150°F. Using a metal spatula remove the fish fillets from the grill.

-- Sprinkle with additional sea salt and lemon juice before serving and then serve with additional lemon slices and chopped parsley to suit individual tastes (the first squeeze of lemon isn’t optional, it makes it amazing, but additional lemon and parsley are up to you or your guests.
+- Sprinkle with additional kosher salt (to taste) and lemon juice before serving and then serve with additional lemon slices and chopped parsley to suit individual tastes (the first squeeze of lemon isn’t optional, it makes it amazing, but additional lemon and parsley are up to you or your guests.
 I didn’t feel like this tasty dish needed anything extra because it was excellent as it was).